-Barbara’s story, “Crazy for You,” that was published in 2010 in Orange County Noir is included in USA Noir: Best of Akashic’s Noir Series, to be released in November.
+Barbara’s story, “Crazy for You,” that was published in 2010 in Orange County Noir is included in USA Noir: Best of Akashic’s Noir Series, released November, 2013.
 The new anthology includes short stories by some of the greats in the suspense field: T. Jefferson Parker, Michael Connelly, Lee Child, Joyce Carol Oates, and more.
 Details and purchase information ».

 Watch a video trailer for USA Noir:

 Latest entries from the Pen on Fire blog:

 Marrie Stone interviews New York Times best-selling author Wally Lamb about his latest novel, We Are Water and short story writer and novelist T.C.
 Boyle, author of San Miguel and his most recent compilation of short stories, Stories II.

 Akhil Sharma, author of Family Life, talks with Barbara DeMarco-Barrett about the 12-plus years and 7,000 pages he took to write the novel.
 He also talks about why, when the book is highly autobiographical, he chose to write the story as a novel and not a memoir.